Jan Drda

-Jan Drda (April 4, 1915, Příbram – November 28, 1970, Dobříš) was a Czech journalist, politician, playwright, screenwriter and author of modern fairytales.
+Jan Drda (4 April 1915 – 28 November 1970) was a Czech journalist, politician, playwright, screenwriter and author of modern fairytales.
 He was the Czech State Prize Laureate in 1949 and 1953, and was a nominated again for the same prize in 1965.

 Life

-Jan Drda was born April 4, 1915 in Příbram and was the son of a laborer and organizational founder.
+Jan Drda was born 4 April 1915 in Příbram.
+He was the son of a laborer and organizational founder.
 His parents divorced and his father became an alcoholic and abandoned his children.
 In 1921, Drda's mother died during the birth of his second sibling.
 Drda and his sister, Marie, were educated by their grandfather.
 In 1934, Drda graduated from Charles University in Prague with a degree in philosophy.